herdiansc/omdb-react-client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## About
 **OMDB REACT CLIENT** is an api client to access omdb api.
-This client is built by reactjs.
+This client was developed using reactjs.

 ## Features
 - Search movie by movie title